splashkit/splashkit.io/source/articles/installation/ubuntu/step-2.html.md

 Once you have
-[Installed the SplashKit Manager](/articles/installation/ubuntu/step-1/) you can build the SplashKit from source.
+[Installed the SplashKit Manager](/articles/installation/ubuntu/step-1/) you can build the SplashKit library from its source.

 1. Open up a terminal.

     ![Opening a terminal](images/install-gifs/Ubuntu/open-terminal.gif)

-2. CD into SplashKit source

-    Copy and paste the code below into your terminal *one-by-one*.
+2. Restart the terminal and execute `skm` to test it was successfully installed.

     ```bash
-    cd ~/.splashkit/source
-    cmake .
-    make
-    make install
+    skm
     ```

-    You may receive warnings during this process, which can be ignored.
-However, any errors usually mean you are missing a dependency.
-Determine which this is, and install it on your districution's package manager.
+    You should see the following messages:

+    ```bash
+    Splashkit is installed successfully!
+    Missing skm command.
+For help use 'skm help'
+    ```

+    SplashKit supports a number of languages.
+Run `skm help` at the terminal to see the different commands you can run.

 Return to the
 [overview of the Ubuntu Linux install](/articles/installation/ubuntu).